-Please refer to the school's Online Safety Policy on the website for online safety procedures and protocols.
-KCSiE para 135
+Please refer to the school's Online Safety Policy on the website, for online safety procedures and protocols.
+KCSiE para 138

 Online safety is a running and interrelated theme which is reflected in our policies and procedures.
 Children are taught about safeguarding, including online safety.
-Online safety is considered as part of our whole school safeguarding approach and wider staff training and curriculum planning.
+Online safety is considered as part of our whole school safeguarding approach and wider staff training (including at induction) and curriculum planning.
 A personalised or contextualised approach is taken for more vulnerable children, victims of abuse and some children with SEND.

-Crockerton Primary School ensures that parents and carers are made aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school or college (if anyone) their child is going to be interacting with online.
+Crockerton School ensures that parents and carers are made aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school or college (if anyone) their child is going to be interacting with online.
+Parents and carers are offered advice and guidance in support of identifying the risks that may be present to children online.

-Crockerton Primary School acknowledges the fact many children have unlimited and unrestricted access to the internet via mobile phone networks, the school will follow its policy on the use of mobile and smart technology in school to safeguard children and will follow child-on-child abuse procedures when mobile phones are used by a child whilst in school to sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
+Crockerton School acknowledges the fact many children have unlimited and unrestricted access to the internet via mobile phone networks, the school will follow its policy on the use of mobile and smart technology in school to safeguard children and will follow child-on-child abuse procedures when mobile phones are used by a child whilst in school to sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
+The school adheres to the DFE Filtering and Monitoring standards, and the Cyber Security Standards set out in KCSiE (2023).
+Our online safety mechanisms are reviewed annually.

-Managing concerns and allegations against staff (including supply teachers, volunteers and contractors)
+Managing concerns and allegations against staff (including supply teachers, volunteers and contractors, and those from organisations or individuals using the school premises)

-Crockerton Primary School follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and adult cloakrooms for easy reference.
+Crockerton School follows the procedure set out by the SVPP 'Allegations against adults' flowchart which is displayed in the staffroom and adult cloakrooms for easy reference.

-Where anyone in the school has a concern about the behaviour of an adult (including online) who works or volunteers at the school, including supply staff and contractors, they must immediately consult the Headteacher who will refer to the local authority Designated Officer for Allegations (DOFA).
+Where anyone in the school has a concern about the behaviour of an adult (including online) who works or volunteers at the school, including supply staff and contractors, and those from organisations or individuals using the school premises, they must immediately consult the Headteacher/Principal who will refer to the local authority Designated Officer for Allegations (DOFA).